Home

 Siculodes aurorula THYRIDIDAE, Arima valley, Trinidad, April 1992

-For the last 20 years I've been very privileged to be able to spend time studying and photographing the stunning butterflies found in the rainforests of Costa Rica, Trinidad, Brazil, Venezuela, Ecuador, Colombia, Peru, Kenya, Ghana, India, Sri Lanka, West Malaysia and Borneo.
-I organise and lead numerous butterfly-watching tours to many of these fabulous regions.
+For the last 20 years I've been very privileged to be able to spend time studying and photographing the stunning butterflies found in the rainforests, cloudforests and grasslands of Costa Rica, Trinidad, Brazil, Venezuela, Ecuador, Colombia, Peru, Kenya, Ghana, India, Sri Lanka, West Malaysia and Borneo.
+Additionally I try to spend at least 2 or 3 weeks each year in Europe, visiting countries including France, Spain, Switzerland, Italy, Estonia, Serbia, Macedonia and Turkey.

-My personal 'life list', swollen by my recent trips to Peru, Ghana and India currently stands at 2607 species.
-I go to enormous lengths to ensure that every species I record is accurately identified.
-This usually necessitates photographing both wing surfaces of each butterfly, and meticulously cross-checking each photograph with several resources.
-In the case of 'difficult' species I'm lucky to have a small army of taxonomist colleagues to turn to for assistance.
-I should make it clear however that accumulating species lists however is a trivial aspect of my entomology.
-What really excites me is capturing the beauty and character of each species on camera, discovering as much as possible about their fascinating behaviour and ecology, and sharing my passion for butterflies with others.
+My personal 'life list' currently stands at 3177 species, which amounts to about one sixth of the total number of known species worldwide.
+I go to great lengths to ensure that every species is accurately identified.
+This necessitates photographing both wing surfaces of each species and meticulously cross-checking the photographs with several resources.
+In the case of 'difficult' species I'm very fortunate to have a small army of colleagues with expertise in particular tribes or genera, who I can turn to for assistance.
+I should make it clear however that accumulating species lists is a very minor aspect of my entomology.
+What excites me most is capturing the beauty and character of each species on camera, discovering as much as I can about their behaviour and ecology, and sharing my passion for butterflies with others.

 Despite my great love of the tropics, there are few things more precious to me than the pleasure of rambling on the heaths or exploring the ancient woodlands of the New Forest in Hampshire, strolling across the chalk grasslands of Dorset, wandering through the beautiful woodlands of West Sussex, Lancashire and Cumbria, or enjoying the stunning landscapes of the Scottish Highlands.